pbacherikov/pbacherikov.github.io/README.md

 I am a PhD candidate at UC Berkeley, in the <a href="https://haas.berkeley.edu/bpp/" style="color: red;">Business and Public Policy group</a> at the Haas School of Business.
-I hold MSc in Financial Economics from <a href="https://icef.hse.ru/en/ma/" style="color: red;">HSE-ICEF</a> and a BA in Economics from <a href="https://www.nes.ru/bachelor-of-arts-in-economics/&lang=en" style="color: red;">HSE-NES joint program in Economics</a>.
+I hold MSc in Financial Economics from <a href="https://icef.hse.ru/en/ma/" style="color: red;">HSE-ICEF</a> and BA in Economics from <a href="https://www.nes.ru/bachelor-of-arts-in-economics/&lang=en" style="color: red;">HSE-NES joint program in Economics</a>.

 My research spans political economy, economic history, development and organizational economics.
 I am on the 2024–25 job market.